 - Weapons and armor

-The museum also has an extensive collection of textiles, tapestries, and other art.
+The museum also has extensive textiles, tapestries, and other art collections.
 The temporary exhibitions are always fascinating and cover various topics, from contemporary art to Swiss pop culture.
 If you’re interested in Swiss history and culture, the Swiss National Museum is a must-visit.

 PRO TIP: Admission to the museum is free with the Zurich Card!